elastic/connectors/docs/DOCKER.md

 cd ~ && mkdir connectors-python-config
 ```

-## Download a sample configuration file from this repository into newly created directory.
+## Download sample configuration file from this repository into newly created directory.

 Download can be done manually, or just using the line below - make sure to update `--output` argument value if your directory name is different or you want to use a different config file name.